AvinashSingh786/WekaComparator/README.md

 # WekaComparator

-Simple tree parser, takes in a TREE or PART from Weka output from training and converts to a excel table or rules and labels with positive and negative matches as well as a percentage.
+Simple tree parser, takes in a TREE or PART file from Weka and converts to a excel table of rules and labels with positive and negative matches as well as a percentage.
 The rules are then matched to the test input and is stored in a specific format.
-This can be filtered based on percentage and number of samples.
+This can be filtered based on percentage and number of positive samples.

+## Installation
+The binary is available here  [WekaComparator.exe](https://github.com/AvinashSingh786/WekaComparator/releases/download/1/WekaComparator.exe) or can be compiled and executed with maven.

 ## Input
 An example of the sample files and format are provided, the UI is very simple.
 An example of how to use it can be seen below: